The PIP name specified does not match the PIP specification. This is the last RosettaNet error that tries to make my life a little bit difficult.

 Cause

-• All RosettaNet messages must have a Preamble.
-It is specified with a DTD that is common across all messages.
+- All RosettaNet messages must have a Preamble.
+It is specified by a DTD common to all messages.

 <Preamble xmlns="http://schemas.microsoft.com/biztalk/btarn/2004/Preamble_MS_V02_00.dtd">